nurwandi/ntx-devops-test/README.md

 I created several scripts inside the `Jenkins/` folder that Jenkins would run and execute:

-- `00.clone_repository.sh`: Contains the command to clone the repository (optional, as I used the project directly from the workspace).
+- `00.clone_repository.sh`: Contains the command to clone the repository.
 - `01.testing_local_app.sh`: Installs Node.js and tests the local app running on port 3000.
 - `02.docker_installation.sh`: Builds the Docker image and ensures the Docker daemon is activated.
 - `03.docker_run.sh`: Checks the Docker version and runs the Docker image built from the previous script.